We love dogs. We want dogs to love us back!

 Don't: Make lasting eye contact

 Looking someone new directly in the face is considered polite in our human world.
 For our dogs, though?
 It can be intimidating!
-We know it's tempting to stare deep into those cute puppy eyes — but try to resist the urge.
+We know it's tempting to stare deep into those cute puppy eyes.
+Try to resist the urge.
 Instead, turn your body to the side so you aren't squaring right up to a new dog, and look away every couple of seconds.

 This better fits the way dogs greet each other in healthy social settings and will help them understand that you're not a threat.